 Steve Murra was a talented rugby player for more than 20 years before being asked to start a rugby club at the University of Northern Iowa (UNI).
 At UNI, Murra became a beloved and extremely successful coach.
 In his coaching career, Mura coached three USA Senior Women’s Eagles & World Cup players, nine USA U23 Women’s Eagles, six 1st Team All Americans, and many players who advanced to local and regional All Star Teams.
 In adulthood, Murra began experiencing shifts in his mood and demeanor as well as headaches.
 Murra took his own life in 2016.
-After his death, his family donated Murra’s brain to the VA-BU-CLF Brain Bank where he was diagnosed with stage 2 (of 4) Chronic Traumatic Encephalopathy (CTE).
+After his death, his family donated Murra’s brain to the UNITE Brain Bank where he was diagnosed with stage 2 (of 4) Chronic Traumatic Encephalopathy (CTE).

 This is the story of my husband, Steve Murra, “bigger than life” dad, husband, coach, and person.